 Good news!
 You’re almost there, just a quick two-minute walk to the hostel now!
 Once you’ve disembarked the ferry, turn left and walk toward the Eye Filmmuseum.
 Once you have crossed the bridge turn right and walk towards the large stone building.
 Keep walking, with the A’DAM Lookout Tower on your left, then running parallel to the canal, you will see the ClinkNOORD entrance.
 That wasn’t too hard was it?

 So you’ve ditched your bags and checked in at ClinkNOORD, you must be feeling pretty thirsty by now right?
 Luckily, at ClinkNOORD we have a bar right here in the hostel that will cater to all your boozy needs, for cheaper than anywhere else in Amsterdam.
 Alternatively, if you fancy going straight out for a pint, we recommend Café Ot en Sien.
 This quaint little place is one of Noord’s oldest and most famous pubs.
 It has a pretty relaxed vibe, so you can grab a beer and even have a nice chat with the friendly owner.

 Nature in the City

-If the weather is nice and you fancy getting some fresh air, there are several parks nearby to wander round.
-You can rent bikes from ClinkNOORD, as these parks are great for a cycle.
+If the weather is nice and you fancy getting some fresh air, there are several parks nearby to wander around.
+You can rent bikes from ClinkNOORD, as these parks are great for a cycle too.
 Oeverpark is the closest.
 It’s quite small, but has breathtaking views of the IJ River, and the grass is soft, so you can chill out and enjoy a picnic in the sun.
 The WH Vliegenbos is slightly further out, but is a much larger park and worth discovering if you want a proper day out cycling and enjoying nature in the city.

 Getting around Central Amsterdam